Bruno Grollo: Personal life

-Bruno Grollo married Dina Bettiol in 1965 and they had three children together, Daniel Grollo, Leanna Grollo and Adam Grollo.
+Bruno Grollo married Dina Bettiol in 1965 and they had three children together, Danie, Leanna and Adam.
 They were married for 26 years before Dina suffered a stroke which left her severely paralysed until her death, aged 58, in December 2001; Bruno keeps a room in her honour at his house.

-On 14 February 2004, Grollo was remarried to Pierina Biondo at St Patrick’s Cathedral in East Melbourne.
+On 14 February 2004, Grollo was remarried to Pierina Biondo at St Patrick's Cathedral, Melbourne.

-In 2014, he revealed in an interview with Melbourne journalist, Ruth Ostrow, of his ongoing struggles with leukemia, melanoma and prostate cancer.
+In 2014, he revealed in an interview with Melbourne journalist, Ruth Ostrow, of his ongoing struggles with leukaemia, melanoma and prostate cancer.
 Grollo stated, ‘My biggest goal now is staying alive.
-I’m trying to live long enough to see the success of gene, nano and stem-cell therapies which will keep us alive.’
+I’m trying to live long enough to see the success of gene, nano and stem-cell therapies, which will keep us alive.’
 He now employs a professional team within his Melbourne home in Thornbury, ‘Casa Del Matto’ which translates to House of the Madman in English to research products on the market and new science on anti-ageing and longevity.
 Grollo stated, ‘This is cutting-edge biology and those young and healthy enough to be around will be able to live indefinitely.’
-Grollo takes up to 100 tablets per day, exercises regularly and every day will hang upside down on a machine with a backwards tilt to increase longevity.
+Grollo takes up to 100 tablets per day, exercises regularly, and every day will hang upside down on a machine with a backwards tilt to increase longevity.

 Since retiring from the construction industry, stating, ‘buildings are hard work, they’re stressful, they are draining.
 They’re hard to put up.
 I’d had enough.
 I got out.'
-Bruno has found a passion for meditation and Maharishi yoga and has since invested $3 million into a transcendental meditation college in Watsonia, Victoria.
+Bruno has found a passion for meditation and Maharishi yoga and has since invested $3 million into a transcendental meditation college in Watsonia.
 Stating that, ‘The Maharishi said consciousness is everything.
 It’s the closest thing to what God might be, your consciousness, mine, the dog, the cat, the flowers, the trees… transcendental meditation was the closest thing to euphoria and youth I’ve ever discovered.

 In 1991, Grollo was appointed an Officer of the Order of Australia for service to building and construction and to the community.

 Net worth

 In 2006, Grollo was listed in Forbes top 40 richest people in Australia and New Zealand.
-Bruno Grollo and family were listed on Financial Review 2018 Rich List with an assessed net worth of A$702 million.
+Bruno Grollo and family were listed on the Financial Review Rich List 2018 with an assessed net worth of A$702 million.
 Bruno Grollo and family did not appear on the 2019 Rich List, although Rino Grollo and his family were independently assessed with a net worth of A$583 million.

 Bruno, Rino, and/or their father, Luigi (whilst living), are one of thirteen living Australians who have appeared on every Financial Review Rich List, since it was first published in 1984.